ziadadel001/learning-databases/PostgreSQL/installation.md

 * Everything is included (Server, GUI, CLI)
 * No extra packages or extensions needed
 * PostgreSQL is ready to work immediately after installation
+* Laravel fully supports PostgreSQL without any additional setup
+* Ensure `pdo_pgsql` is enabled in your PHP configuration for Laravel connectivity

- You can now start using PostgreSQL for development and production.
+You can now start using PostgreSQL for development and production with Lar

----